quattor/quattor.github.com/_posts/2014-03-17-Quattor-Workshop-Amdsterdam.md

 * `/software/requests` has been used to replace `/software/packages`
   because on Solaris `/software/packages` is full of irrelevant information (in particular configuration modules RPMS).

+Discussion

 * Probably need to rework the way we configure components so that the components/xxx/config.pan is doing what is appropriate for any platform
 * Another alternative would be make the components which are platform dependend part of the OS templates
 * To be discussed in more details on the mailing list

-Luis: uninstall idea is something that could be implemented in the mainstream ncm-spma as blacklisted packages, indepedent of the repository
+* Luis: uninstall idea is something that could be implemented in the mainstream ncm-spma as blacklisted packages, indepedent of the repository
   * Currently blacklisting is done in the YUM repository configuration

 ### Componenent Status